YRMYJASKA/EasySnippet/README.md

 1. <code>git clone https://github.com/YRMYJASKA/EasySnippet.git</code>

    Insert this into your terminal and press enter.
-2. <code>export PATH=$PATH:*Path/To/EasySnippet*</code>
+2. <code>cd EasySnippet</code>

-   Put this into your ~/.bashrc file and replace *Path/To/EasySnippet* with the path to the directory of EasySnippet to access ezsnip from the console.
-Then restart your terminal or type <code>source ~/.bashrc</code> into your terminal for it to take effect.
+   Switch to the EasySnippet directory

+3. <code>./install</code>

+   put this into the terminal to execute the install bash file.
+Then restart your terminal.

-3. Now you can use ezsnip from your terminal like in the example down below.
+4. Now you can use ezsnip from your terminal like in the example down below.

 # Usage
 <code>ezsnip cpp class myfile</code>